 Tottenham Hotspur Experience

 Incorporating the refurbished Warmington House into the Tottenham Hotspur Experience demonstrates the connection between the football club and the local community.
 The chosen facade materials, cast iron and glass, complement the historic features and colours of Warmington House.
 Having a historic building in the middle of the groundbreaking design gave us an extra challenge: this building could of course not be damaged during construction.
-That is why we had a 3D measurement done which allowed us to put Warmington House into the computer with precision to the millimeter.
-This way, we could see very accurately how Warmington House would fit in the designs optimizations.
+Using 3D measurements, we computerised this monumental building down to the millimetre.
+This allowed us to see how it would fit for our design optimisations.

 Bespoke cast iron